4GeeksAcademy/react-tutorial-exercises/exercises/01-hello-world/README.md

 //This is how you would do it without react. myDiv.innerHTML = '<span>Hello World!</span>';

-// This is not you would do it with react.
+// This is not how you would do it with react.
 ReactDOM.render(<span>Hello World!</span>, myDiv);
 ```